tipo159/rust-instruction-dispatch/README.md

 This project is written in Rust and C. To install Rust, please refer to [here](https://www.rust-lang.org/tools/install).

-Also, the implementations of Direct Threading and Optimized Direct Threading in Rust are for Aarch64 only.
+Also, the implementations of Direct Threading and Optimized Direct Threading in Rust are for Aarch64 and x86_64.
 If you want to support other architectures, you need to rewrite the inline assembly in the source code.

 After downloading this project, build it with the following commands.